Ratsada Balita: 1999-2014: As Ratsada

 The newscast began its airing on October 4, 1999.
 It was one of the three regional newscasts initially launched by the network along with Balitang Bisdak of GMA Cebu and Testigo of GMA Davao (now One Mindanao) under the banner of GMA Super Balita.
 Jeja Rose Pornan-Simeon and Noly Calvo were the first anchors of the said news program.
 Noly Calvo eventually became the sole anchor.

-In 2002, Calvo and Pornan-Simeon was replaced by Gerthrode Charlotte Tan and Christopher Misajon, who was known as "Mr. Ratsada".
+In 2002, Calvo and Pornan-Simeon were replaced by Gerthrode Charlotte Tan and Christopher Misajon, who was known as "Mr. Ratsada".
 The tandem of Tan and Misajon lasted until September 23, 2004, when Misajon was shot by a group of robbers and died two days later.

-Misajon was replaced by Jonathan Gellangarin, who is a well-known radio personality in Western Visayas.
+In September 27, 2004, Misajon was replaced by Jonathan Gellangarin, who is a well-known radio personality in Western Visayas.

 In October 2007, Ratsada began its simulcast on GMA Bacolod.
-The simulcast lasted until November 19, 2010, in preparation with the launch of its own regional news program Isyu Subong Negrense; and later returned in November 2012 until 2013 airing the two programs back-to-back.
+The simulcast lasted until November 19, 2010, in preparation for the launch of its own regional news program, Isyu Subong Negrense, and later returned in November 2012 until 2013, airing the two programs back-to-back.

-In 2009, Tan temporarily left the newscast due to health concerns leaving Gellangarin as the main anchor of the program until 2010.
+In 2009, Tan temporarily left the newscast due to health concerns, leaving Gellangarin as the main anchor of the program until 2010.

-In 2012, Gellangarin left the newscast and was replaced by Mark Nunieza joining Tan as her co-anchor.
+In 2012, Gellangarin left the newscast and was replaced by Mark Nunieza, joining Tan as her co-anchor.